Tap30/ripple-go/ONBOARDING.md

 - Added `StopWithoutFlush()` and `DisposeWithoutFlush()` methods for graceful shutdown without flushing events
 - Fixed playground client exit behavior to persist events without sending to server

+### Error Handling Improvement
+- Changed `NewClient()` to return `(*Client, error)` instead of panicking on invalid configuration
+- Libraries should never panic as it crashes the entire application and can't be handled by users
+- Configuration validation errors are now properly returnable and handleable

 ## Project Overview

 Ripple Go is a high-performance, scalable, and fault-tolerant event tracking SDK implemented as a single Go package.
 It provides reliable event delivery, batching, retries, persistence, and graceful shutdown for server-side applications.